NextronSystems/nextron-helper-scripts/thunderstorm/README.md

 # THOR Thunderstorm Helper Scripts

 This folder contains scripts that help you with the installation and maintenance of THOR Thunderstorm.
+If you're looking for the Thunderstorm Collector or the collector scripts, find them in this dedicated [repository](https://github.com/NextronSystems/thunderstorm-collector).

 ## Thunderstorm Installer